-I have always struggled to explain Structural Integration and what it is that I do.
+I have always struggled to explain Structural Integration and what it is that I do when talking with people who are not bodyworkers.
 When pressed, I say that I affect the mobility and structural integrity of the body’s connective tissue system.

 And – surprise! – people look confused since most are not even aware that they have a connective tissue system.